thoughtbot/clearance/README.md

 Installation
 ------------

 Clearance is a Rails engine.
-The latest stable version (0.8.8) works with versions of Rails 2.x.
+The 0.9.x series works with Rails 2 and Rails 3.

-Install it as a gem however you like to install gems.
-Also, uninstall old versions:

-    sudo gem uninstall thoughtbot-clearance
-    sudo gem uninstall clearance
-    sudo gem install clearance
+Include the gem in your Gemfile:

+    clearance, "~> 0.9"

 Make sure the development database exists, then run the generator: